alecl303/TheSultansOfSuggestion/project-description.md

 Other tasks performed:
 * Designed and crafted all the levels, including breaking up the sprite sheets into tiles and determining the game logic needed for the tile grid layers
-* In the final days of production, helped to create and manage a sheet full of bugs to fix and quality of life features to implement to improve the game after getting feedback
+* In the final days of production, helped to create and manage a [sheet](https://github.com/alecl303/TheSultansOfSuggestion-/blob/b7e197f1e5340d1dfd5356cc596fdb6c6b1a2684/Bugs%20to%20Fix.pdf) full of bugs to fix and quality of life features to implement to improve the game after getting feedback
 * General debugging
 * Helping in aspects of game feel, what needed to be buffed and nerfed
 * Compiled the project description Markdown file from a rough draft Google Doc
 * Aided in finding backgrounds for the appropriate scenes along with the main font used
+* Created a list of possible buffs/debuffs to use in our card system

 ## User Interface